by Gordon Nary

 Nick: I believe it was 3 years ago when representatives for the McGivney Center told us about the Well of Mercy.
 Then, one of our council members, Michael Kress, went and visited the Well and was very impressed with the mission of the director, Mary Zeien, who put most of her life savings into this ministry for vulnerable new mothers and their children.
 Michael has been the leader in all our council’s efforts on behalf of Well of Mercy.
 Mary Zeien is a true inspiration and is doing the Lord’s work at the Well of Mercy.

-Nick: I formed HEAL with my counterpart, Rev. Leo Okonkwo, a Nigerian friend of mine since 1998, when we were seminary classmates together for a year.
+Nick: I formed HEAL with my counterpart, Rev. Leo Okonkwo, a Nigerian friend of mine since 1998 when we were seminary classmates together for a year.
 In the fall of 2013, Rev. Leo visited me in Chicago because the Nigerian government was threatening his mission of educating orphans and legally advocating for widows.
 He conducted classes for the children in livestock pens in a flimsy thatched roof structure supported by bamboo poles.
 Rather than offering him help, the government threatened that his mission would be over unless he built a new school.
-During his visit with me, I introduced him to many people in my circles and we decided to found a not for profit organization to support the work of his mission abroad.
+During his visit with me, I introduced him to many people in my circles and we decided to found a not-for-profit organization to support the work of his mission abroad.
 HEAL was born in 2013.
 We built the new school in February of 2014 and have completed several successful projects since then to advance our mission.

 Gordon: What are the principal causes of these children losing their parents?

 Nick: Some of the children have lost their parents to fatal diseases like AIDS, Malaria, and Cholera, which are easily contracted in rural areas due to poor sanitation and contaminated water.
 Also, some have lost parents in terrorist attacks by the Islamic group, Boko Haram, which has been wreaking havoc in Northern Nigeria since 2009.
 Our home has taken in these children as refugees from northern villages that were attacked.
-Finally, some children have only lost their father and are not true orphans.
+Finally, some children have only lost their fathers and are not true orphans.
 However, these children, along with their mothers, have been abandoned and pushed out by their fathers’ families and left with nothing.
 The Compassionate Home has taken in these children with their widowed mothers.

 Gordon: African orphans are faced with the challenges of homelessness, sexual abuse, slavery, lack of access to education, increased risks of diseases, etc. How has Home To Enhance African Life (HEAL) addressed these challenges?